Vuizur/ultimate-dictionary-api/README.md

 ### Future work
 I don't know how much time I will have, but there are a few things that I haven't implemented.
 * Lookup for inflected forms - my VPS currently does not have enough disk space.
 (Maybe one could also exclude languages with too many inflections, or I need to rework my deployment.)
-* Getting random words: This is more difficult than it appears, because all standard solutions will be too slow.
-So we will have to use clever indexing and possibly associate each word with a random number in the DB
 * Integrating word frequency data from wordfreq

 ### Data source